essraasmsek/Automated_Messenger/README.md

 # Automated_Messenger
-This code sends custom or default messages to wanted number list automatically.
-You can choose more than one excel file from the folder on your computer. column name of the phone numbers are "International Phone" and the position of the send button depends on the computer for optimization reasons
+This code sends custom or default messages to wanted number list automatically via WhatsApp.
+You can choose more than one excel file from the folder on your computer.
+Column name of the phone numbers are "International Phone" and the position of the send button depends on the computer for optimization reasons